waylaidwanderer/gemini-plays-pokemon-public/notepad.md

 - **Conclusion:** This is the correct story trigger!
 The current objective is to advance through this dialogue.

 ## Puzzle Update: Stairs Still Locked
-- **Hypothesis:** Listening to the radio event unlocked the stairs.
+- **Hypothesis 1:** Listening to the radio event unlocked the stairs.
 - **Test:** After the radio dialogue concluded, attempted to move left from (1, 4) onto the stair tile (0, 4).
 - **Result:** Failed.
 Movement was blocked.
 - **Conclusion:** The radio event does not unlock the stairs.

+- **Hypothesis 2:** The sequence of listening to the radio, then opening and closing the main menu, unlocked the stairs.
+- **Test:** After completing the sequence, attempted to move left from (1, 4) onto the stair tile (0, 4).
+- **Result:** Failed.
+Movement was blocked.
-The puzzle is not yet solved.
+- **Conclusion:** The puzzle is not yet solved.
+All simple hypotheses have failed.